Have you ever struggled connecting with people in small talk, at networking events or wondered why some people just seem to get on with everyone?

 Self-awareness, impulse control, persistence, motivation, empathy and social deftness are all qualities that mark people who excel: whose relationships flourish, who are stars in their business endeavours.

-This course goes through the 5 core principles of emotional intelligences to show you how you can identify, nature and strengthen them in yourself to increase self awareness, motivation, self control and emotion management amongst others.
+This course goes through the 5 core emotional keys and principles of emotional intelligence to show you how you influence those around you and the people that you meet on a daily basis either in social settings or business.
+You will grow as a person as you identify, nature and strengthen what you already have to gain increased self awareness, motivation, self control and emotion management amongst others.

 "Mastering others is strength; mastering yourself is true power."
 Lao Tzu